moisesgomez1/linkedin-reach-mastermind-game/README.md

 ## Environment Variables Docker

-Create a `.env.docker` file and copy these values provided in the email into the file:
+Create a `.env.docker` file and copy the values provided in the email into the file:

 ## Environment Variables
 Create a `.env` file and copy the values provided in the email into the file: